-[COSTA BRAVA, SPAIN] — This is a big, long post of the whole Cost Brava region.
+This is a big, long post about cool things to do in the Cost Brava region of Spain.
 But hopefully, a good overview to start planning your trip here.
+I consolidated several previous posts into one comprehensive post for Costa Brava.

 I haven’t spent a lot of time on the Costa Brava, but passed through here two different times over the span of three months on the way to other places, each time just for a few days.
 So I just got a chance to dip a toe in and explore this beautiful coast.
 Here’s the best I found for you.